JuliaGraphics/Luxor.jl/docs/src/basics.md

 squircle
 ```

-For a simple rounded rectangle, smooth the corners of a box, like so:
+Or for a simple rounded rectangle, smooth the corners of a box, like so:

 ```@example
 using Luxor # hide